Harvey J. Graff: My Life With Literacy: The Continuing Education of a Historian

 In his hybrid autobiography My Life With Literacy: The Continuing Education of a Historian (2024), Graff reflects on the intersections between his personal and professional life in their historical contexts.
 Structured around the themes of literacy, politics, academic life, and urban experience, the book recounts his development as a historian and interdisciplinary scholar.
 Graff examines his scholarly trajectory within broader social and historical contexts, emphasizing how his lived experiences across cities and universities shaped his academic contributions.

 Reconstructing the “Uni-versity”: From the Ashes of the “Mega- and Multi-versity” to the Futures of Higher Education

 Graff’s 2025 book, Reconstructing the “Uni-versity”: From the Ashes of the “Mega- and Multi-versity” to the Futures of Higher Education published by Bloomsbury Academic, critiques prevailing narratives about the decline of higher education.
-Drawing on over five decades of experience in academia, Graff challenges both nostalgic and alarmist perspectives, arguing instead for a historically grounded reassessment of the university's evolution.
-He proposes a new framework for imagining the university’s future, informed by a deeper understanding of its past and institutional complexity.

 Awards

 Graff has also received awards from the American Antiquarian Society, American Council of Learned Societies, Central Mortgage and Housing Corporation, National Endowment for the Humanities, National Science Foundation, The Newberry Library, Spencer Foundation, Swedish Institute, Texas Committee for the Humanities, and the Woodrow Wilson Foundation.

 In 2001, he was awarded the honorary Doctor of Philosophy by the University of Linköping in Sweden for his scholarly contributions.

 In 2013, he received the first SSHA Special Award recognizing his continuous participation from 1976 through 2013.

 In 2023, Graff was elected a full member of the American Antiquarian Society.
 He has been nominated to several academic bodies, including the American Academy of Arts and Sciences, the American Philosophical Society, and the National Academy of Education.
 In retirement, Graff remains active in both scholarly and public discourse.